ijeoma-hub202/Titanic-Survival-SQL-Analytics/README.md

 ### Footnote
 In the csv file of the dataset, some columns were illustrated with numbers which may prove difficult for the reader to understand.
-- Passenger class
+- Passenger class:

   1 - Upper class
   2 - Middle class
   3 - Lower class

-- Survived
+- Survived:

   0 - Did not survive
   1 - Survived

-- Sex
+- Sex:

   0 - Female
   1 - Male

-- Embarked
+- Embarked:

   0 - South Hampton
   1 - Cherbourg
   2 - Queenstown